OlaIpaye/sp500-Data-Analyses/README.md

 - Identified companies with the highest revenue growth and profitability.

+## Analysing Datasets

+Before tackling the business problem above I first of all cleaned and transformed the 3 datasets in the Project -datasets folder.
+Here are some of the things I did and why:

+- **Resolved Large Dataset file (sp500_stocks.csv)**: This file is over 100mb in size and I initially couldn't push it to github because of the large file size.
+So I used Git LFS in my local repository to be able to handle the file and was able to seccessfully push it to Github remotely.

+**Transformed and cleaned all 3 datasets:**

+- fg

 ## Future Work

 - Continue refining analysis with additional data.